pedroassis/node-dependency/README.md

 	    })
     }

-node-dependency will read your package.json and make every dependency declare in there available to inject, and it will read your source folder and declare all the JS and JSON files it can find.
+node-dependency will read your package.json and make every dependency declared in there available to inject, and it will read your source folder and declare all the JS and JSON files it can find too.

 There's a configuration file, we need it because most libraries, like this one, have invalid names to declare a variable, as node-dependency is not valid.
 So in your root folder you'll have this file: